What could be better than getting paid to eat? That’s what I thought when I decided to pursue food writing.

 When I was starting out, food writing was a far off dream.

-When I was starting out as a freelance writer, food writing was a far off dream.
+When I was starting out as a freelance writer, becoming a food writer was a far off dream.
 I thought to be a food writer you had to be a critic or an established chef with a profile.
 In other words, I thought that to be a food writer you had to be a household name.